WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 ## TheXTech
 ![testMenu](screenshots/menus/005_test_thextech.png)

 It's the full C++ port of SMBX Engine 1.3, created from the source code published on February 2, 2020.
-It's the accurate replica of the vanilla SMBX engine with the full Editor integration support and some other PGE standard extras.
+It's the accurate replica of the vanilla SMBX engine with the full Editor integration support and some other Moondust standard extras.
 You can run testing of new-made or unsaved files on the fly.
 While the test is running, you can select any of the elements on the Editor's tile set box or item search browser and place them into the running game window directly.
 You can pick-up elements by mouse click on elements inside of the running game.
 Use a middle mouse button to turn on the eraser to remove elements around.

 **Menu options:**
 - **Test level** - Start a direct testing of currently loaded level data even file is unsaved.